justinethier/husk-scheme/README.markdown

 husk is a dialect of Scheme written in Haskell that implements a subset of the [R5RS standard](http://www.schemers.org/Documents/Standards/R5RS/HTML/).
 Husk is not intended to be a highly optimized version of Scheme.
 Rather, the goal of the project is to provide a tight integration between Haskell and Scheme while at the same time providing a great opportunity for deeper understanding of both languages.
 In addition, by closely following the R5RS standard the intent is to develop a Scheme that is as compatible as possible with other R5RS Schemes.

 Scheme is one of two main dialects of Lisp.
 Scheme follows a minimalist design philosophy: the core language consists of a small number of fundamental forms, which may be used to implement other built-int forms.
-Scheme is an excellent language for writing small, elegant programs and can also be used as a "glue" language to hold together various components of a larger overall solution or even to write scripts.
+Scheme is an excellent language for writing small, elegant programs, and may also be used to write scripts or embed scripting functionality within a larger application.

 Feature List
 ------------